 Christian Aid Ireland is committed to the standards contained within the Irish Development NGOs Code of Corporate Governance as developed by Dóchas.
 The aim of the code is to determine and formulate standards of best practice in corporate governance applicable to the Development NGO sector with a view to strengthening the impact and quality of Development NGO work and enhancing stakeholder confidence in the sector.

 Christian Aid Ireland believes that it is compliant with the Charities Governance Code as required by the Charities Regulator.
-Reporting on compliance was required by January 2021.
-This code has now replaced the Dóchas code referred to above.
+This code has replaced the Dóchas code referred to above.

 Objectives